Skip to content

 The Canadian mid-market — companies between $20 million and $500 million in revenue — has specific coaching needs that differ from enterprise organizations.

 The leadership bench is thinner.
 In a mid-market company, each executive carries more weight.
 There's less redundancy, fewer layers, and less margin for error.
-Coaching must develop not just the individual executive but the collective capability of a small leadership team that's doing the work of a much larger one.
+Coaching must develop not just the individual executive but the collective capability of a small leadership team that's doing the work of a much larger one — a shift we treat in depth in our companion post on building organizational capability through executive management coaching.

 The CEO is more accessible.
 Mid-market CEOs are closer to operations than enterprise CEOs.
 Their coaching needs span strategic and operational domains — they're thinking about market strategy on Monday and dealing with a key customer escalation on Tuesday.
 The coaching partner must be comfortable operating across that range.